prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 8. A repeat of step 4.
 But this time from a different edge in the graph.
 Before it was the entrypoint field `Query.user`.
 Now we're resolving from relation with `Comment`.
 Note how the backing type requirements of `User`, regardless of which part of the graph is pointing at it, remain the same.
 One other difference from step 4 is that, like in step 6, we are dealing with a list of data.
 That is, this resolution is run every user returned in step 7.

-Hopefully you can see how the GraphQL types that client sees are distinct from the backing types flowing through the resovlers.
+Hopefully you can see how the GraphQL types seen by the client are distinct from the backing types flowing through the resolvers.
 Below, you can find a code sample of how the implementation of this schema might look like.

 <details>
 <summary>See code implementation</summary>